Anthony Braxton: Compositional style and systems

 Braxton has written several volumes to explain his theories and works, such as the three-volume Tri-Axium Writings and the five-volume Composition Notes, both published by Frog Peak Music.

 Titles

 Braxton often titles his compositions with diagrams or numbers and letters.
 Some diagrams have a clear meaning or signification, as on For Trio, where the title indicates the physical positions of the performers.
-The titles can themselves be musical notation indicating to the performer how a piece is played.
 Some letters are identifiable as the initials of Braxton's friends and musical colleagues, but many titles remain inscrutable to critics.
-By the mid-to-late 1980s, Braxton's titles began to incorporate drawings and illustrations, as in the title of his four-act opera cycle, Trillium R. Others began to include lifelike images of inanimate objects such as train cars, which were most notably seen after the advent of his Ghost Trance Music system.
+By the mid-to-late 1980s, Braxton's titles began to incorporate drawings and illustrations.
+He also began to include lifelike images of inanimate objects such as train cars, which were most notably seen after the advent of his Ghost Trance Music system.
 Braxton settled on a system of opus-numbers to make referring to these pieces simpler, and earlier pieces have had opus-numbers retroactively added to them.